 The first thing you can consider doing is become an EU citizens’ champion by contributing to this fundraiser.
 All donations go automatically and in full to the3million to fund the NGO’s vital work.

-But the #EUcitizensChampion campaign is more than that: it is also about raising awareness, helping to inform EU citizens, and to challenge how citizens’ rights have become collateral in Brexit.
-The human cost of Brexit is already to high, and it is time to put people before politics.
+But the EU citizens’ champion campaign is about more than that: it is also about raising awareness, helping to inform EU citizens and the wider public about settled status, and to challenge how citizens’ rights have become collateral in Brexit.
+The human cost of Brexit is already too high, and it is time to put people before politics.

 - Write to your MP; here is a very simple and short template if you are not sure what to write.
 Not sure who your MP is or what their contact details are?
 This website can help you find out.

 - Write to your MEP.
 Again the Write to Them website can help you with that.

 - Help EU citizens get a voice; if you are involved in organising events, invite them to speak etc.

 - You can also play a role in helping inform EU citizens in the UK about their rights and securing their future here.
 If you are an employer of EU citizens, have you done anything to inform your staff?
 Do you know any EU citizens who you could tell about it?
 This can be useful.
 BUT make sure that you only tell them about settled status rather than providing any actual immigration advice – this can only be done by people and organisations who are OISC compliant.
 It is illegal to provide immigration advice for anyone not OISC compliant.
 Find out more in this article by immigration barrister Colin Yeo.